We have all heard the saying that money can’t buy happiness. I’ve always thought that I sure would like to give that theory a test run!

 Before we can go any further, you need to understand exactly what brings you happiness in the first place.

-What is it about the financial situation that makes you unhappy?
+What about your financial situation makes you unhappy?
 Is it that you don’t have enough money or that you are giving it all away to the wrong people?
 Or is it both?

 We all wouldn’t mind a few more dollars in our pockets.